tardhinata/movethekey/README.md

 Move The Key
 ==========================

-2D Java game without game engine.
-Developed using AWT and Swing component.
+My old small project, 2D Java game without game engine.
+Initially made as part of my bachelor lecture "Programming (Java)" assigment.

+Developed using AWT and Swing component, so as you may notice its not really library made for game.
+But since its just a part of lecture and we dont need to perform heavy computation for this kind of game (rendering, collision detection, etc), that will do quite nice :)

 <H1> Game Play </H1>